stencillogic/Start-with-Rust-fast/README.md

     let c = CustomSmartPointer { data: String::from("my stuff") };
     let d = CustomSmartPointer { data: String::from("other stuff") };
     println!("CustomSmartPointers created.");
-}    // drop is automatically called on the end of scope
+}    // drop is automatically called at the end of scope
 ```

 Dropping explicitly: